The gospel of man or the gospel of God?

 When one believes in Christ they receive His righteousness (Rom.3:21, 25; 2 Cor.5:21; Eph.4:24) as a covering (breastplate) for their sinful state.
 They are forgiven of their sins, they are declared not guilty (justified) and they are being sanctified as they become more obedient to the words, will and ways of God through His son Jesus Christ.
 They are no longer judged for their past sins, especially those who worshipped other gods, which the Bible calls idolatry.

 In history many missionaries have given their lives to bring the worship and knowledge of the true God to native people.
-God had called their gods false and evil and the missionaries understood the God they served and were willing to tell the natives the differences by delivering the truth.
+God had called their gods false and evil and the missionaries understood the God they served and were willing to tell the native people the differences by delivering the truth.
 But much has changed in time we live in….

 Missionaries going into other countries are confronted with a history of hostility toward Christianity.
 Because of this pressure they are trying to appease people by presenting the gospel to them in a culturally relevant way that is now compromising the name of God and Jesus, and the very nature of the gospel.
 They are doing this by adopting the name of their former gods names so that they are not offended by Jesus Christ.
 Some are even putting these former gods names in their new bible translations in the language of the people they are trying to reach.
 To summarize the argument- some say, “what’s wrong with that, we should use every means available to reach people, even borrow what is close in their religion and culture.”